About

 Pomegranates are rich in polyphenols (antioxidants),potassium, fiber, and natural sugars.

 Pomegranates are adapted to a variety of soil types and climates.
 They are propagated by cuttings and offshoots at nurseries and can be grown as a tree or shrub.
 Transplant a young tree into well-drained soil.
 Apply pine bark mulch to keep weeds down and soil moist.
 Young trees should bear fruit within two years after transplant and are considered mature in five to seven years, though pomegranate trees can live up to 200 years.
-To Plan, a heritage garden, download the ‘Planning a Florida Heritage Garden (PDF).’
+To plan a heritage garden, download the ‘Planning a Florida Heritage Garden (PDF).’